So you think surrogacy might be for you but where to start?

 Where can you go for accurate advice?

-There are three not-for-profit surrogacy organisations in the UK.
+There are a few not-for-profit surrogacy organisations in the UK.

 Each organisation operates slightly differently- contact each one, obtain information, ask advice and see if an organisation is something you feel might help you on your journey.